dlangille/SamDrucker/README.md

 This repo is the start of that work.

+## What's next?

+These are the things I know need to be written.
+All are small pieces of code.

+1. web service which takes a post and invokes HostAddPackages()
+1. client script which constructs the JSON and posts it to the web service
+1. simple WEBUI to let you query the hosts and packages.

+Anyone is free to help write this stuff.

 ## JSON

 This is sample JSON which would be pushed to the service